We've independently reviewed this article to make sure it's as accurate as we can make it.

 Step 2: Use a Vacuum and Remove Damaged Molding

 If you have confirmed that you have water underneath your laminate flooring, you need to take immediate action to prevent the problem from getting worse.
 If you see laminate flooring wet on the edges, you need to use a wet-dry vacuum to extract any water that might still be present.
-You may also need to pull up any shoe molding, which is also known as quarter round, to complete the process.
+You may also need to pull up any shoe molding or quarter round, to complete the process.

 If the water is pervasive, there’s a good chance you will need to remove the floorboards that have been impacted.
-If they run parallel to the spill, they need to be removed after the quarter round and the baseboards have been removed.
+If the spill could have permeated down into them through, they need to be removed after the quarter round and the baseboards have been removed.
 This could mean you have to remove the molding, the floorboard, and the baseboard.

 Step 3: Fix The Damage

 After you have removed any of the damaged areas, it is time to get to work fixing them.
 There are numerous types of floors, including laminate flooring, that could be subject to damage when they make contact with water.
 For example, hardwood flooring can warp.
 They can also swell if they make contact with water.

 If you notice your hardwood flooring is crowning or cupping, you will need to reach out to a professional who can assist you with this.
 Of course, the difference between wood flooring and laminate flooring is that real wood floors can be saved.
 On the other hand, laminate floors cannot.
 If there are damaged areas of hardwood floors in your home, you may be able to sand them down and reverse the damage.
 Of course, laminate flooring cannot be sanded.
 This means it probably cannot be reused.

 The vast majority of installation companies use packages of laminate boards.
 There’s usually a set number of laminate flooring boards in every package, so there’s a good chance you may have some leftover laminate floors somewhere.
 They usually leave them in the garage, but you may have moved them to the attic or the storage area to get them out of the way.